yabetsbeyene/Face-Id/README.md

 records can be given one from the Directory management form.
 The default address is used as a fallback.
 Live detections are limited to one email per matched person per cooldown period.

-## Notes

-This is a demo MVP, not a production biometric system.
-It is good for learning, prototyping, and small-scale face matching, but it is not built for huge-scale identity deployment yet.